ttdtrang/d3-colorbar/README.md

 # d3-colorbar

 This plugin provides a quick method to generate a color bar.
-See a demo here .
 The color bar can be created in a similar way to that of an axis, e.g.

 ```javascript
 var colorScale = d3.scaleSequential(d3.interpolateWarm).domain([-1,1]);